 Beatrice Parma as Lise was exceptional.
 Her remarkable balance and faultless coordination when performing the role of a human maypole, as she remained on one pointe whilst being spun around by eight ballerinas using ribbons, was simply breathtaking.

-The youthful passion of Lise and the laddish charm of Carlos (Enrique Bejarano Vidal) were beautifully conveyed through a combination of superb dancing, phenomenal lifts, great acting and wonderful characterisation.
+The youthful passion of Lise and the laddish charm of Colas (Enrique Bejarano Vidal) were beautifully conveyed through a combination of superb dancing, phenomenal lifts, great acting and wonderful characterisation.
 The young lovers danced elegantly together as their courtship blossomed.
 The chemistry between them was palpable.

 This is a delightful ballet with an idealistic story about how true love - beautifully expressed through the medium of exquisite dance - eventually triumphs.
 Although a technically challenging work, it is fundamentally a fun-filled pantomime-style offering bursting with both humour and grace.
 There’s even a dancing cockerel and hens, and a chubby little Welsh mountain pony to pull the trap on stage.
 Definitely an entertaining, elegant and extremely enjoyable night at the ballet not to be missed.